JZu808/JZu808.github.io/essays/smart-questions.md

 <img width="300px" class="rounded float-start pe-4" src="../img/smart-questions/rtfm.png">

----
-title: "Asking Questions the Smart Way"
-summary: "Why clear questions matter in software engineering, using a smart and a not-so-smart StackOverflow question as examples."
-date: 2026-09-10
-labels:
-  - Communication
-  - Software Engineering
-  - StackOverflow
----

----
-title: "Asking Questions the Smart Way"
-summary: "Why doing your homework first makes a better question, shown through a smart and a not-so-smart StackOverflow post."
-date: 2026-09-10
-labels:
-  - Communication
-  - Software Engineering
-  - StackOverflow
----

 ## Before You Ask

-The smartest part of a good question happens before you post it.
-In [*How To Ask Questions The Smart Way*](http://www.catb.org/esr/faqs/smart-questions.html), Eric Raymond says the people answering are mostly volunteers, and they can tell how much effort you put in.
-So do your homework first: search the web, read the manual, and try to solve the problem yourself.
-Then show that you did.
+Before you ask a question, Eric Raymond says you should do your homework first.
+That means searching the web, reading the manual, and trying to solve the problem yourself before posting.
+When you finally ask, show that you did these things so people know you put in effort.
+The people answering are volunteers, and they help those who help themselves.

-This matters because a vague question makes the reader guess.
-When you leave out details, they fill in the blanks with their own assumptions and end up solving the wrong problem.
-Doing your homework first, and showing it, keeps the answer aimed at your real question.
-The two posts below show both sides of this.
+## What is a Smart Question
+A smart question is one that gives the reader everything they need to help you.
+It has a clear title that names the actual problem, rather than a vague "help me."
+It describes the specific bugs and includes a small piece of code or an example that shows the issue.
+Being a polite also a big factor as people are unlikely to help people that have anger issues.

-## The Smart Question
+## Examples of a Smart Question

-A good example is a StackOverflow question titled [*Why is processing a sorted array faster than processing an unsorted array?*](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array).
-The developer noticed that a simple C++ loop ran about six times faster when the array was sorted first, even though sorting shouldn't change the result.
-He posted the full, runnable code, gave his exact timing numbers, and asked one clear question: why?
+A good example is a StackOverflow question titled [*Why does changing 0.1f to 0 slow down performance by 10x?*](https://stackoverflow.com/questions/9314534/why-does-changing-0-1f-to-0-slow-down-performance-by-10x).
+A developer had a C++ loop doing math, and when he changed one constant from `0.1f` to `0`, the code ran about ten times slower, which made no sense.
+He posted his full code, gave his real timing numbers, and asked one clear question: why?

-This question does everything Raymond asks for.
-The title names the exact problem.
-The code is small enough to read but complete enough to run, so anyone can see the behavior instead of guessing.
-The timing numbers are real facts, not "it's slow." //And it stays calm and focused, with no panic or urgency.

-Because the question gave everything needed, the community went straight to answering.
-The top answer explains **branch prediction**: the CPU guesses which way an `if` will go so it can work ahead.
-On sorted data that guess is almost always right, so the loop is fast.
-On random data it's often wrong, which slows things down.
-The answer became one of the most upvoted on the whole site and still helps people today.

-That is help that is both fast and useful.
-There was no back-and-forth, because nothing was missing.
-The good question made the good answer possible.
+No overthinking, just straightforward and polite.

-## The Not-So-Smart Question
+## Examples of an Not-so-Smart Question

-Bad questions usually get deleted fast, so they are hard to link to.
-So, as the assignment allows, here is a made-up example based on the mistakes StackOverflow warns about in its [How do I ask a good question?](https://stackoverflow.com/help/how-to-ask) guide:

-> **Title:** PLEASE HELP my code doesnt work!!!
-URGENT
->
-> **Body:** "i am making a website and my javascript is not working. it was fine yesterday and now it doesnt. can someone tell me whats wrong?? i need this ASAP its due tomorrow. thanks"

-This breaks almost every rule.
-Nothing shows any homework.
-The title describes panic, not the problem.
-There is no code, so nothing can be tested.
-"Doesn't work" gives no error message and no details.
-And "URGENT" tries to push the asker's deadline onto volunteers, which Raymond says gets a question ignored, not answered faster.

-A question like this gets slow, useless help.
-People ask for the missing basics, leave replies like "works on my machine," or just downvote and close it.
-Instead of an answer, the asker gets a list of follow-up questions.
-The "urgent" tag ends up causing the slowest result of all.
+An example of a Not-so-Smart Question would most likely break the rules of moderated forum websites such as Reddit or StackOverflow and would give you weird looks in real life.

+It could look like:
+Title: python not working PLS HELP fast!!!

+Body: "hey so im doing a data project and my python script just wont run anymore. it worked last week i didnt even change anything. i keep getting a error. someone please just tell me how to fix it, i have a deadline tonight and im freaking out. thanks!!!"

+This is wrong because it is very vague, shows that they did not try anything to fix it, and is not in the ideal, calm state of mind.
+This will get downvoted to the underworld and make people mad.

-## What I Learned
+## Conclusion

-The biggest difference between these two is the homework.
-One person did it and showed it; the other did none.
-That one thing decides whether answering is easy or a chore.
-"Doesn't work" is the mistake to avoid, while clear details let someone help right away.
-I also learned that writing a good question can solve the problem on its own, since explaining it clearly often reveals the answer.
-In the end, asking clearly is really about respecting other people's time, and it's one of the easiest ways to become a better engineer.
+The biggest difference between these two questions is the homework.
+The developer with the smart question, showed his code and his numbers, and specific methods he used, which got him clear and respectful answers.
+The not-so-great question showed nothing and got only downvotes and requests for basics.
+What I learned is that writing a good question is really about respecting other people's time, and doing that well often reveals the answer before anyone even replies.
+Communication is one of the most important software engineering skills to develop, and asking questions the “smart way” is one of the most important communication skills of all for a software engineer.

+claude.ai was used to organize thoughts and check for grammar.

 ## References